Learn which trees are growing in your yard with this tree identification scavenger hunt using leaves, tree seeds & free printable clues!

-Today we have both for you -- a few pictures along with an awesome & easy hands-on activity that's worth it's weight in gold!
+Today we have both for you -- a few pictures along with an awesome & easy outdoor science activity that's worth it's weight in gold!

-During Autumn, it seems that so many of the questions revolve around trees --
+During Autumn, it seems that so many questions revolve around trees --

 Why do leaves change colors?

-Why does this tree have pinecones and the other have acrons?
+Why does this tree have pinecones and the others have acrons?

 Giving your child the opportunity to explore more about trees will allow them to better understand nature, the seasons and also life cycles of plants.
 I'm including FREE printable tree ID tags, instructions for making nature sensory bottles and affiliate links for books & items we used for the activity too.

 1. Glass or plastic jars/bottles

-We used a few of both types just to look at the differences in how water worked in each.
-If you working with young children, I would suggest plastic bottles as they're safer and lighter to hold.
+We used a few of both types (glass & plastic) just to look at the differences in how water worked in each.
+If you'll be doing the activity with younger children, I would suggest plastic bottles as they're safer and lighter to hold.

-You can either wash out some of the jars or bottles you have at home or find Clear Plastic PET Jars with tops like these (affiliate link) if you want a uniform collection (which looks great on a shelf or displayed in a nature center!).
+You can either wash out some old food jars and bottles you have at home or try these Clear Plastic PET Jars with tops if you want a uniform collection (which looks great on a shelf or displayed in a nature center!).

-And someone always asks 'what's that green thing in the photo?' -- it's a hedge apple from the hedge trees in the Midwest.
+And someone always emails me to ask 'What's that green thing in the photo?'
+It's a hedge apple from the hedge trees in the Midwest.
 They have a wonderful scent and are great for nature baskets!